tamjid-ahsan/docker-jupyter-nginx/README.md

 - install packages; may use virtual env | conda
 - usw `uWSGI` or `ASGI` protocol if possible.
 - reduce image size, if possible.
+- install mamba to ubuntu base image and use that image, might have to use multi stage docker build